Journeys of Inspiration

 Watch this space for a new episode each month!

-Our first guest is, Hayat Aljowaily, a young Egyptian filmmaker and producer who works in Paris and strives to use documentaries to promote social cohesion and cultural understanding.
+Our first guest for our Season 1 Series is, Hayat Aljowaily, a young Egyptian filmmaker and producer who works in Paris and strives to use documentaries to promote social cohesion and cultural understanding.
 Hayat, grew up between Washington D.C, Cairo, Geneva, and New York, and attended Sciences Po and Columbia University.

 Since graduation, she has worked for Marvel Studios and currently works at Mediawan.